moul/doc.cloud.online.net/www/documentation/docs_public/contents/howto/create_instance.md

 ### Step 3 - Add storage

+A simple solution to increase the storage for your servers is to add extra volumes.<br/>
 You can add extra storage to your server.
 Added storage can be an existing volume or new volume.

 You can select the type of disk to host your volumes from two technologies: